RJAH-OurSpace/Documentation/docs/content-management/links.md

 ![alt text](../../images/os-new-topic-publish.jpeg)

-Your event should now be visible on the events page.
+Your link should now be visible on the topic page that you select from the categories.